neil-justin/calculator/README.md

 # Calculator
-An online calculator that works with basic arithmetic operations and supports working with decimal numbers
+An online calculator that works with basic arithmetic operations and supports working with decimal numbers.

 ## Preview
 See for yourself the calculator [here](https://neil-justin.github.io/calculator/)